joakim/tarant-page/docs/Tutorial/thinking-in-tarant.md

 the actor again so it can be used.

 Using more persistent memory has important benefits, avoiding fragmentation and improving cacheability.
 However, this is taken already by tarant, you can just use it.
+When designing an application, just think as your business objects as actors, and that's it.
+This reasoning is pretty complex at the beginning, but the brain gets used to it.

+So, to summarise:

+* **An actor is similar to an object**: An actor holds both data and behaviour in one place.
+* **An actor is active**: Does not require external stimulus to do business logic.
+* **An actor is concurrency-safe**: You can just send the actor messages from anywhere safely without thinking on race conditions.
+* **An actor is message driven**: An actor does not care where a message is coming from, just that it ends in it's mailbox.
+* **An actor lifecycle is long**: From seconds, to hours, to days, to months, to years.

 ------